 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Senegal?

 In Senegal the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Senegal without a voltage converter, because the standard voltage in Senegal (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Senegal without a voltage converter, because the standard voltage in Senegal (230 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Senegal, when living in the United States of America!
+You need a voltage converter in Senegal!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.